carpentries/instructor-training/05-faded.md

 limits of human memory and mind, and how that may impact learning.

 ## Plus or Minus Two

+> ## Faces and Names
+>
+> Add an exercise here where people are shown a bunch of faces/names
+> (or similar list of random facts) and
+> then have to name as many as they can remember?
+{: .challenge}

 While the graph model of knowledge is inaccurate but useful, another simple model has a sound physical basis.